Catskill909/wordpress-login/wordpress_app/README.md

-# WordPress Flutter Authentication App
+# WordPress Flutter Integration App

 > **IMPORTANT: NEVER PUSH TO GIT UNLESS EXPLICITLY REQUESTED BY THE USER**
 > **ALL CODE MUST BE THOROUGHLY TESTED BEFORE COMMITTING**

-A modern Flutter application that integrates with WordPress authentication, allowing users to log in, register, and reset passwords directly within the app.
+A modern Flutter application that integrates with WordPress APIs, allowing users to log in, register, reset passwords, and interact with WordPress content directly within the app.
+The app serves as a proof of concept for leveraging WordPress as a backend while providing a seamless native mobile experience.

 ## Features

 ### Authentication
 - **JWT Authentication**: Secure login using WordPress JWT Authentication
 - **User Registration**: Register new users through WordPress
-- **Password Reset**: Reset passwords through WordPress
+- **Password Reset**: Reset passwords through WordPress with email verification codes
 - **Secure Storage**: Secure token storage for persistent login
-- **Email Verification**: Email verification for new user registrations
+- **Email Verification**: Email verification for new user registrations and password reset

+### WordPress API Integration
+- **User Profile Management**: View and update user profiles
+- **Content Access**: Access posts, pages, and custom content types
+- **Social Features**: Share and interact with content
+- **Custom API Endpoints**: Extended WordPress functionality through custom endpoints

 ### Architecture
 - **Clean Architecture**: Separation of concerns with domain, data, and presentation layers